The Minkowski content measure for the Liouville quantum gravity metric: Introduction

 Theorem~\ref{thm:sle-holder} is used in~\cite[Section 4]{bgs-meander} to show that the dimensions of the supports of certain random permutons defined in terms of SLE-decorated LQG are almost surely equal to one.
-Since LQG decorated by space-filling SLE is related to a large number of other mathematical objects~\cite{ghs-mating-survey}, we expect that the theorem will have more applications in the future.
+Since LQG decorated by space-filling SLE is related to many other mathematical objects~\cite{ghs-mating-survey}, we expect that the theorem will have more applications in the future.